A new variational principle for the Euclidean distance function: Linear approach to the non-linear eikonal problem: Conclusion

 \section{Conclusion}

-In this work, we began with a variational formalism for the Euclidean distance function problem.
+In this work we began with a variational formalism for the Euclidean distance function problem.
 The variational problem with a free parameter $\tau$ balancing the data and gradient terms led to an Euler-Lagrange equation---a linear differential equation similar to a inhomogeneous, screened, Poisson equation.
-We solved this equation at small values of $\tau$ to obtain the approximate Euclidean distance function.
 The intriguing aspect of our approach is that the non-linear Hamilton-Jacobi equation is embedded inside a \emph{linear} differential equation and the solution is derived in the limiting case of $\tau \rightarrow 0$.
-We initially obtained the solution for the function $\phi$ satisfying the Euler-Lagrange equation via a Green's function approach and later approximated it with a closed-form solution which can be computed in $O(N\log N)$ using an FFT-based discrete convolution method.
-The Euclidean distance is then recovered by taking the negative logarithm of the solution $\phi$.
+We obtained the solution for the function $\phi$ satisfying the Euler-Lagrange equation via a Green's function approach and later approximated it with a closed-form solution which does not require spatial discretization of the derivative operator (unlike the Hamilton-Jacobi solvers) and is computed in $O(N\log N)$ at the $N$ grid locations using a FFT-based convolution method.
+The Euclidean distance is then recovered by taking the negative logarithm of $\phi$.
 Since the scalar field $\phi$ is determined at a small but non-zero $\tau$, the obtained Euclidean distance function is an approximation.
 We derived analytic bounds for the error of the approximation for a given value of $\tau$ and provided proofs of convergence to the true distance function as $\tau \rightarrow 0$.
-The differentiability of our solution allowed us to express the gradients of the distance function $S$ in closed-form, also written as convolutions.
+The differentiability of our solution allowed us to express even the gradients of the distance function in closed-form, also written as convolutions.
 Finally, we demonstrated how our discrete convolution-based technique for computing the winding number in 2D and the topological degree in 3D aid in determining the sign of the distance function.

-While Hamilton-Jacobi solvers have gone beyond the eikonal equation and regular grids---by providing efficient solutions even for the more general static Hamilton-Jacobi equation on irregular grids \cite{Kao02,Qian07,Kao08}---in the current work we restrict ourselves only to computing the Euclidean distance function on regular grids.
-In the future, we would like to follow the pioneering works of the fast marching and fast sweeping methods and try to extend our linear formalism to the more general eikonal equation.
+While Hamilton-Jacobi solvers have gone beyond the eikonal equation and regular grids---by providing efficient solutions even for the more general static Hamilton-Jacobi equation on irregular grids---in the current work we restrict ourselves only to computing the Euclidean distance function on regular grids.
+In the future we would like to follow the pioneering works of the fast marching and fast sweeping methods and try to extend our linear formalism to irregular grids and to the more general eikonal equation.